 Conclusion: Safety Differently and Safety Training

 We hope you enjoyed this article on what Safety Differently has to say about safety training (at least how Ron Gantt sees it).
 Remember this is one of a short series of articles about Safety Differently.
-You can also check out our What Is Safety Differently? article and our Safety Differently and Incident Reporting article for more information.
+You can also check out the following articles with Ron about Safety Differently:

 Because this article has an emphasis on training, it brought to mind the emphasis that Safety Differently, New Safety, Safety II, and Human & Organizational Performance (HOP) have on organizational learning and learning teams.
-Along those lines, we have this article on Using Learning Teams for Incident Investigations, which is based on Dr. Todd Conklin’s book Pre-Accident Investigations: Better Questions.
-And to broaden the envelope a little more, you might be interested in this article about Learning to Learn, in which we interview Arun Pradhan about how we can all learn to learn more effectively.
+Along those lines, you may enjoy the following articles that cover Todd Conklin and his human and organizational performance theories (which are similar to Safety Differently).

 Also, let us know if you’d like to learn more about our online safety training courses (you can see our titles and samples by clicking that link you just passed).